headzoo/surf/docs/README.md

 func (b *Browser) Form(expr string) (FormElement, error)
 ```
 Form returns the form in the current page that matches the given expr.

+The expr can be any valid goquery expression, and the "form" tag is implied.
+The
+method can be called using only ".login-form" and the expr is automatically
+converted to "form.login-form".
+A complete expression can still be used, for
+instance "div.login form".

 #### func (*Browser) Forms